James 2:1

 “Partiality” denotes deference of some persons over other persons.
 Literally, the word means to accept a face.
 Some people give preference to the powerful and rich over the rank and file of most people.
 This gives preference for the outward and circumstantial rather than the intrinsic value of a person.
 When we treat some people better than other people, we make distinctions that God does not make.

-“You shall not show partiality in judgment; you shall hear the small as well as the great; you shall not be afraid in any man’s presence, for the judgment is God’s.
-The case that is too hard for you, bring to me, and I will hear it” (Deuteronomy 1:17).
+De 1:17, “You shall not show partiality in judgment; you shall hear the small as well as the great; you shall not be afraid in any man’s presence, for the judgment is God’s.
+The case that is too hard for you bring to me, and I will hear it.”

-“For the LORD your God is God of gods and Lord of lords, the great God, mighty and awesome, who shows no partiality nor takes a bribe” (Deuteronomy 10:17).
+De 10:17, “For the Lord your God is God of gods and Lord of lords, the great God, mighty and awesome, who shows no partiality nor takes a bribe.”

-“Now therefore, let the fear of the Lord be upon you; take care and do it, for there is no iniquity with the Lord our God, no partiality, nor taking of bribes” (2 Chronicles 19:7).
+2 Chr 19:7, “Now therefore, let the fear of the Lord be upon you; take care and do it, for there is no iniquity with the Lord our God, no partiality, nor taking of bribes.”

-The genuine Christian shows no favouritism in her relationships.
+The genuine Christian shows no favoritism in his relationships.

-The Christian who sticks his nose up at other Christians violates the nature of the glory of God.
+The Christian who sticks his nose up at other Christian violates the nature of the glory of God.
 God does not judge by appearance.
-He gives no special favours to some over others.
-His judgment of others is not superficial or without thought for their true qualities.
+He gives no special favors to some over others.
+His judgment of others is not surface and without thought for their true qualities.

 Those who do not have faith in our Lord Jesus Christ have a materialistic outlook on life.
-They see everything in terms of race, place, face and even grace.
+They see everything in terms of race, place, face, and even grace.
 These are superficial values in God’s economy.
-The Christian looks at everyone in relation to God.
+The Christian looks at everyone in his or her relationship to God.

-“But of Him you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption— that, as it is written, ‘He who glories, let him glory in the Lord” (1 Corinthians 1:30-31).
+1 Co 1:30-31, “But of Him you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption— 31 that, as it is written, ‘He who glories, let him glory in the Lord.’”

-We should not judge people by their outward appearance rather than by who they truly are.
-We should not assess them by their clothes, or their car or the size of their house.
+We judge people by their outward appearance and not by who they truly are.
+We assess them by their clothes or their car or the size of their house.

-It is not good to show partiality in judgment” (Proverbs 24:23).
+It is not good to show partiality in judgment.”

-Because for a piece of bread a man will transgress” (Proverbs 28:21).
+Because for a piece of bread a man will transgress.”